caldetas/vcf_4fold_degenerate_dating_haploid/README.md

 		--vcf <vcf_file>

 		--cores <int> *specify nr of threads, default=cpu_count-1*
-		--mincov <minimum_coverages> *opt,comma separated integers in order of sample appearance in vcf*
-		--single *opt, consider only single variants(default!)*
+		--mincov <int> *opt, one integer, multiple can be given for each sample comma separated in sample order of vcf columns* --single *opt, consider only single variants(default!)*
 		--multi *opt, consider only multi variants*
 		--all *opt, consider single and multi variants*
-		--save_filtered_vcfs *opt,safe filtered lowcut vcf's for each sample*
-		--ffdg_pos_output *opt,safe ffdg positions on contigs*
+		--save_filtered_vcfs *opt,safe vcf with valid ffdg snp's for each sample pair* --ffdg_pos_output *opt,safe ffdg positions on contigs*

 		*search for filtering (default: mindiff >=1 & ratio <=0.05)*